leon4rd/test/README.md

-## What did one nut say as he chased another nut?
-I'm a cashew!
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"